amy-keibler/lift-tools-framework/README.md

 ### Run Process Template Example

-The `example-run-process` example demonstrates using this framework to define a custom tool that runs `tslint` when there is a `tsconfig.json` file inside the repository and transforms the JSON output into `ToolResult`s that can be understood by Lift.
+The `example-run-process` example demonstrates using this framework to define a custom tool that runs [`tslint`](https://github.com/palantir/tslint) when there is a `tsconfig.json` file inside the repository and transforms the JSON output into `ToolResult`s that can be understood by Lift.

+### Run Per-File Template Example

+The `example-run-per-file` example demonstrates using this framework to define a custom tool that runs [`hadolint`](https://github.com/hadolint/hadolint) as a Haskell library to parse any `Dockerfile`s in the repository for errors.
+The purpose of this example is to demonstrate the ease of integrating Haskell's robust collection of parsers into Lift without needing to worry about `IO`, filesystem concerns, the expected output format, or any other tangential details.

+**Note: `hadolint`, and therefore this _specific_ example is licensed under the GPL.
+Please be aware those license obligations are different from this library's MIT + Apache 2.0 licensing.
+This is unlikely to impact you if you are using this example as a custom Lift tool, but distributing it to others requires making the source available to them.**

 ## Development Nix Setup